-Pudendal Neuralgia can be treated with Physical Therapy, specifically Pelvic Floor Physical Therapy.
-You'll work with your therapist to identify the specific area of compression or pain, as well as the other variables that might be contributing.
+Pudendal Neuralgia can be treated with Physical Therapy, specifically Pelvic Floor Physical Therapy, as a first line of defense.
+You'll work with your therapist to identify the specific area of compression or pain, as well as the other variables that might be contributing, such as muscle spasms.

-PN responds very well to manual therapy provided by a Pelvic Floor Physical Therapist.
+PN responds very well to manual therapy and dry needling provided by a Pelvic Floor Physical Therapist.
 Stretches and exercises work well to help keep tissues mobilized and pain free, but sometimes that extra bit of manual release is required to help you get the most out of your home routine.

 Pelvic floor PT will also address over-activity of the pelvic floor muscles, or surrounding muscles of the hip and low back, if the underlying cause is coming from tension.
 Often times we have to relearn movement patterns and re-wire our natural resting tone when pain has become persistent.

 If PN causes painful muscle spasms in the pelvic floor, or muscle spasms create nerve irritation, sometimes suppositories of medications can help create an environment of relief that allows you to benefit more from physical therapy.
 These suppositories can be valium or other muscle relaxants for example.